calebCrackle/tbpub-blockexplorer/README.md

 The tbPUB Root Node is a Rust Application, It will communicate with a running Bitcoin Core instance via RPC for the purpose of discoverying and publishing new Root Node URIs and Book Hashes.
 It will crawl through the blockchain looking for tbPUB Transactions and store the resulting data, as well as listeing for transactions in future blocks.

-### Start up
+### Block Explorer

-On startup the Root node will crawl the blockchain looking for tbPUB Transactions storing any data it finds.
+The first thing the Root Node will do is crawl the blockchain for tbPUB Transactions.
+Storing any discovered Root Nodes and Book Hashes.

-From the tbPUB Transactions it gets a list of vaild Root Node URIs and unverified Book Hashes.
-In order to query other Root Nodes for the Books corosponding to the hashes it discovered, It must be discoverable on the network.
-To be discoverable by the network your Root Node must have a vaild URI pointing to it published in the blockchain.
-If it dose not have its URI in the blockchain it will ask the user to run the RPC command **broadcasturi**.
+Spam/DDOS Problems: None

+### Joining the Network
+After we get a list of Book Hashes we need to resolve the Hash to actual Books.
+To prevent DDOS attacks Root Nodes can only be queried by other Nodes on the Network.
+To join the network the Root Node will create a tbPUB Transaction containing the URI to your Root Node.

+Spam/DDOS Problems:
+To prevent a Root Node from being bombarded with querys for Books each Root Node will only share books with another Root Node, And will only pass it along to each Root Node on the Network once.

+### Resolving Book Hashes
-After the Root Node is on the network it will query other Root Nodes for Books.
-And after verifying the Book matches the Book Hash and that it has be sufficently paid for it will be stored.
+To get a book the Root Node will query other Root Nodes for the Book coropsonding with the Hash.
+After reciveving a Book it will verify the hash matches before marking it as a valid Book.

-All valid Books that are discovered are then readable by other Root Nodes on the network.
-To preventa DDOS attack of on your Root Node it will only allow other Root Nodes to query for Books exactly once.
+Spam/DDOS Problems:
+2. To prevent a Root Node from reading a ton of garbage data when querying for a book, Root Nodes will be concius of the amount paid for the Book in the tbPUB Transaction ensuring it never attepmts to read more data then was paid for.

 ### Datatypes